Jmion/sort/README.md

 # Modify the website

 To modify the website head into the `src` folder.
+To view the doc in src click [here](src/README.md)